I'm the one on the right....

 The National Nuclear Laboratory – they sent me to work in Tokyo after the Earthquake in Japan in 2011.

-Explaining science to other people.
+Favourite thing to do in my job Explaining science to other people.
 It’s cool to help people understand the world better.

 My official title is “First Secretary (Nuclear)” at the British Embassy in Tokyo.